 In the PC Server 704, the hot-swap backplane automatically sets the termination of the drives.
 Therefore, you do not need to install or remove terminators when you install or remove hot-swap drives.
-However, if you install a SCSI device in one of the removable-media bays, you might need to adjust the termination so that the last device in the chain is terminated.
+However, if you install a SCSI device in one of the removable-media bays, or you attach SCSI devices to an external connector on a RAID adapter, you might need to adjust the termination so that the last device in the chain is terminated.